First Lady of Brazil: First ladies' style

-Among the first thirty-seven first ladies, some draw attention for style and elegance.
-Sarah Kubitschek is considered to this day one of the most elegant, favoring national stylists when the country was rising in the fashion market.
-Classic in style, elegant and discreet, Sarah used to wear various designers, including Zuzu Angel, Dener Pamplona, Guilherme Guimarães and Mena Fiala, responsible for almost all of Sarah's wardrobe.
+Among the first thirty-seven first ladies, some draw attention for their style and appearance.
+Sarah Kubitschek is considered to be one of the most prominent ones as she favored national stylists when the country was rising in the fashion market.
+Choosing a classic and discreet style, Sarah used to wear various designers, including Zuzu Angel, Dener Pamplona, Guilherme Guimarães and Mena Fiala, responsible for almost all of Sarah's wardrobe.

 Considered by People Magazine the most beautiful first lady in the country and one of the 10 most beautiful first ladies in the world, Maria Thereza Goulart became an icon of Brazilian fashion in the early 60s, and used to wear clothes designed by the then nascent Brazilian haute couture.
 She became a client of the designer Dener Pamplona de Abreu, who was ultimately responsible for her wardrobe.
 Her glamorous style drew the interest of Brazilian newspapers and became a trend amongst Brazilian women, who were inspired by her clothing.
 Maria Thereza was the youngest first lady in the country's history, at the age of twenty-one at the time of her inauguration, having been considered by Time magazine as one of the nine Reigning Beauties in the world.
 She was considered an icon of Brazilian fashion in the early 60s, with the rise of haute couture in the country, attracting national and international attention, printing several covers of Brazilian magazines such as Manchete, Fatos & Fotos and O Cruzeiro; and world famous such as the French Paris Match and the German Stern.